deathstar/QServCollect/readme.md

 "command not found: cmake .": cmake is not installed, see above for download link.

-Can't see player city/state/country msg: try using cURL geolocation instead of GeoIP - open QServCollect/geolocation_mode.txt, type "curl" in the text file and save it.
-If you wish to use geoip, type "geoip" and save it.
-Please note that with curl geolocation, the #whois and #stats commands will echo unknown locations.
+Can't see player city/state/country msg: try using geoIP geolocation instead of Curl.
+To do this, rename the text file in the QServCollect root directory something other than "usecurl.txt."
+Make sure the file permissions are set to allow QServ Access to the curl folder and its contents, along with the entire config folder and usecurl.txt (if you're using curl).
+Please note that with curl geolocation, the #whois and #stats commands will not show player locations.

-weird symbols displaying for geolocation data: Try both the geoip and curl geolocation modes (directions above).
-Make sure the geolocation_mode.txt file exists in the QServ folder, make sure the file permissions are set to read and write so QServ can access it.

 "make: *** No targets specified and no makefile found.
 Stop.": the cmake . command was not issued before make.